marmotherder/mimir/README.md

 A commandline based tool for synchronising secrets between kubernetes, and an external hosted secrets management platform

+Also supports running as a web server for listening to requests as a [Kubernetes Admissions Controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/)

 ## Supported Backends

 Currently both Hashicorp Vault and AWS Secrets Manager are supported

+## Running as a Admission Controller

+mimir supports a deployment of itself onto a k8s cluster to act as an Admission Controller in the cluster.
+When in this setup, mimir will deploy a webhook and itself, and then act as a hook for all pod creation and deletion requests.
+For pods that have mimir annotations, the hook will attempt to create a secret sourced from a remote secrets manager, and patch the pod to load these secrets.
+At delete it will try to delete the secret to clean up.

+### mimir pod annotations

+The following annotations are suppored at pod level.
+Using these annotations in a pod spec will trigger a mutation via the mimir Admission controller

+* `mimir-hook` - The name of the webhook that should be used to lookup the secrets.
+This value will be set at the deploy time of mimir, and then referenced in the pod
+* `mimir-remote` - The name/path of the secret in the remote secret manager.
+For AWS Secret Manager, this should just be the name of the secret, for Hashicorp Vault, it should be the path (relative to the mount provided to mimir server)
+* `mimir-path` - The path on all containers in the pod that the remote secret should be mounted to as files (optional)
+* `mimir-env` - A switch, which when set as "true", will load all the keys in the secret as an environment variable in all the containers in the pod (optional)

 ## Remote Managed Secrets